Sexual abuse on webcam and live streaming

 At CEOP we have seen an increase in cases of sexual abuse which takes place solely online.
-In these cases the children involved never meet the offender face to face and all of the abuse takes place over webcam.
+In these cases the children involved never meet the offender face to face and all of the abuse takes place over the internet - via images, webcam or live streaming.

 How does this happen?

-Though the ways they do it vary, the basic tactic used by offenders is to trick or persuade a young person to share a sexual image, strip or perform sexual acts on webcam.
+Though the ways they do it vary, the basic tactic used by offenders is to trick or persuade a young person to share a sexual image, strip or perform sexual acts on webcam or live streaming platforms.

 They might do this by grooming the child, building a relationship with them in which the child feels love or a sense of obligation to the offender.
 They might pretend to be the same age as the child, flirting with them and asking them to engage in sexual acts.
 In some cases they will use information which the young person has shared, for example personal problems or family difficulties, as leverage to get the young person to go on webcam or share a sexual image.